Understanding the Claims Process in Insurance Companies - Ditto

 Human Expertise

 Our team doesn’t rely on machine learning.
-We have experienced transcriptionists who understand the subtlety of multiple speakers, jargon, or niche terms.
+We have experienced transcriptionists who understand the subtleties of multiple speakers, jargon, and niche terms.
 We’ll create transcripts that reflect the natural flow of your conversation.

 Turnaround Time

-We understand your time is money, so we ensure your transcripts are delivered within the agreed-upon timeframe.
+We understand your time is money, so we ensure your transcripts are delivered on time.
 You can also choose the turnaround time—a rush project or a standard one.

 Security